 Children wishing to receive the sacraments of Reconciliation and Eucharist must be baptized in the Catholic faith.
-If they are not, please contact Anne Marie Kaufmann right away at (202) 908-2807.
+If your child is not, please contact Anne Marie Kaufmann at (202) 908-2807.

 Please click here to see a full list of requirements, important deadlines and registration information.

 How do I know if my child is ready to prepare to celebrate the Sacrament of Reconciliation?

 Consider these general guidelines to determine if your child is ready to prepare for the Sacrament of Reconciliation:

 - My child knows when he or she has done something wrong.

 - My child shows sorrow for wrongdoing and seeks forgiveness.

 - My child is beginning to acknowledge the consequences of his or her actions.